 Do travel bans and boycotts from governments and corporations work?

-It’s fair to say that 2017 has been the year of the ban and the boycott.
-Back in January we experienced Donald Trump’s politically loaded executive order, which banned travel to the USA from seven predominantly Muslim countries, Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, for 90 days which was followed by citizens from multiple countries around the world boycotting the United States as a travel destination.
+Back in 2017, we experienced Donald Trump’s politically loaded executive order, which banned travel to the USA from seven predominantly Muslim countries, Iran, Iraq, Libya, Somalia, Sudan, Syria, and Yemen, for 90 days which was followed by citizens from multiple countries around the world boycotting the United States as a travel destination.

 But that’s not the only ban that has been put into place this year.
-California issued a ban on state-funded and state-sponsored travel to eight states that have anti-LGBT laws in place and has denied reprieve from the ban to cities within some of those states that are known to be LGBT affirming, like Louisville, Kentucky, and Austin, Texas.
+California issued a ban on state-funded and state-sponsored travel to numerous states that have anti-LGBT laws in place and has denied reprieve from the ban to cities within some of those states that are known to be LGBT-affirming, like Louisville, Kentucky, and Austin, Texas.

-Earlier this year North Carolina also received scorn on all sides for their controversial HB-2 “the so-called bathroom bill, which required transgender people to use the bathrooms, changing rooms and showers in state-run buildings that correspond to the sex on their birth certificate rather than their gender identity.”
-As a result of the controversial bill dozens of high profile events pulled out including the games from the NBA, NCAA, and ACC.
+North Carolina also received scorn on all sides for their controversial HB-2 “the so-called bathroom bill, which required transgender people to use the bathrooms, changing rooms, and showers in state-run buildings that correspond to the sex on their birth certificate rather than their gender identity.”
+As a result of the controversial bill, dozens of high-profile events pulled out including the games from the NBA, NCAA, and ACC.
 They also lost contracts for expansions with Paypal and received a very public scolding from 68 companies, including tech giants like Apple, Dropbox, Salesforce, Slack, and Yelp.

 According to the tourism boards of the state’s three largest cities, tourism was hit harder than any other industry because they lost $109.4 million to canceled conferences and other events – not including major sporting events.
 When you include sporting events, which is akin to a religion in North Carolina, the state lost $395 million.